Spellman Engineering Site

 The investigations also determined that the area could be redeveloped during cleanup activities and could be cleaned up to meet EPA’s unrestricted use/unlimited exposure criteria.

-EPA selected a remedy for the site’s contamination in its 2004 Record of Decision.
-According to the Record of Decision, the TCE plume originating from the Spellman Site would continue to contaminate the surficial aquifer and the Hawthorne Group intermediate aquifer until remediated, resulting in concentrations remaining the same or increasing.
+The EPA selected a remedy for the groundwater impacts in its 2004 Record of Decision (ROD).
+According to the ROD, the TCE plume originating from the Spellman Site would continue to contaminate the surficial aquifer and the Hawthorne Group intermediate aquifer until remediated, resulting in concentrations remaining the same or increasing.

 The 2015 groundwater sampling results indicated that the contaminants in the groundwater had been reduced by 90% in target wells, compared to concentrations at the beginning of Remedial Action.

-In 2017, the city worked with the EPA to address concerns of the potential for vapor intrusion (VI) near several businesses overlapping the groundwater plume to occur.
+In 2017, the city worked with the EPA to determine the potential for vapor intrusion (VI) near several businesses in the vicinity of the groundwater plume.
 The assessment conducted by the EPA indicated there were no potential risks to workers in previously identified businesses.

 Are there current risks from groundwater?